-Due to the volatility in the gas market and significant increases in wholesale gas prices from second half of 2021 and the first quarter of 2022, there has been a significant number of Suppliers failures.
+Due to the volatility in the gas market and significant increases in wholesale gas prices from second half of 2021 and throughout 2022, there were a significant number of Suppliers failures.
 As Ofgem has an obligation to ensure gas continues flowing for all customers, they operate the Supplier of Last Resort (SoLR process).
 This allows other Suppliers to bid for the customer base of the failed Supplier and if successful and subject to approval from Ofgem, claim associated costs from the wider industry.

 It is the responsibility of Southern Gas Network to recover the costs incurred by the SOLR provider and to pass those onto the new Supplier as set out under Standard Special Condition A48 of the transportation licence.
 Southern Gas Network collects these costs on a volumetric basis as guided by UNC modification 0797.
-The SoLR costs impacting 2023/24 charges are £42.1m.
-These costs are a straight passthrough therefore only reflect the level of costs DNs need to subsequently pass onto the wider shipper community.
+The SoLR